clojure-expectations/lein-autoexpect/README.md

 [Windows](http://growlforwindows.com/).

 If you would like to use the OS X notification center, use `lein autoexpect :notify`.
-This requires [terminal-notifier] (https://github.com/alloy/terminal-notifier), which you can install using `brew install terminal-notifier`.
+This requires [terminal-notifier](https://github.com/alloy/terminal-notifier), which you can install using `brew install terminal-notifier`.

 ### Latest version